5 Semantics of propositional logic

 For example, the formula \(F := (P \vee Q) \wedge \neg P\) (where \(P\) and \(Q\) are atomic formulas) is satisfiable.

-Observation.
-If \(\mathcal{B} := \{ \mathrm{false}, \mathrm{undefined}, \mathrm{true} \}\), we can decide if the only accepted truth value for satisfiability is \(\mathrm{true}\) or if \(\mathrm{undefined}\) is also acceptable.
+If \(\mathcal{B} := \{ \mathrm{false}, \mathrm{undefined}, \mathrm{true} \}\), we can in principle decide if the only accepted truth value for satisfiability is \(\mathrm{true}\) or if \(\mathrm{undefined}\) is also acceptable.
 This will usually depend on the context, in particular the applications we may have in mind.

 So a tautology is a compound formula whose truth value is always equal to \(\mathrm{true}\), regardless of the truth value of its subformulas.